The Conexus Digital Banking Platform will not be available June 4 from 5:50 a.m. to 8:00 a.m. We apologize for the inconvenience.

 Each expert offers a unique perspective which is fitting as there is typically no one-size fits all approach to investing.
 From your preferred risk level to to the amount you want to invest, it’s a discovery process to find what’s going to work for you.
 You may not find all the answers you’re hoping for (and that’s okay), but here are a few tips and key learnings from the experts themselves to help equip you for your own investing journey.

-It’s okay not know all the answers
+It’s okay not knowing all the answers

 Like anything, you won’t know everything when you first start out.
 You still might not know everything even five, ten years down the line.
 The world is in a constant state of change and evolution, which impacts everything around us.
 This is especially true for the stock market, which has high volatility, making it difficult to know when the right time to enter the market is (but don’t worry, I’ll touch on this later).